croc-code/grunt-croc-qunit/README.md

 ## Overview
 This plugin is modified version of two plugins: [grunt-contrib-qunit][] and [grunt-lib-phantomjs][].
 Here's reasoning why it was forked and modified.

-Original grunt-contrib-qunit creates the following dependencies tree:
+Original `grunt-contrib-qunit` creates the following dependencies tree:
 * grunt-contrib-qunit -> grunt-lib-phantomjs -> phantomjs npm module -> PhantomJS

 This works great when you install [grunt-contrib-qunit][] from official npm registry.
 All dependencies downloaded and installed automatically.
 But [phantomjs npm module][] has very specific feature: on installation after [PhantomJS][] downloading it hardcodes absolute path to its executable.
-Such bahavior makes it impossible to share `node_modules` folder between machines.
+Such behavior makes it impossible to share `node_modules` folder between machines.
 Consequently, it's impossible to keep `node_modules` in VCS (Git/Subversion).

 That's because this plugin was created.
-It does not depend on [grunt-lib-phantomjs][] nor [phantomjs npm module][].
+It does not depend on `grunt-lib-phantomjs` and `phantomjs` npm modules.
 It expects that you will install [PhantomJS][] on your own and supply path to its executable in task's options.

 [grunt-contrib-qunit]: https://github.com/gruntjs/grunt-contrib-qunit